 The Boundary Commission for England (BCE) is required by Parliament to undertake an independent and impartial review of all constituencies in England, to rebalance the number of electors in each constituency.
 The 2023 Boundary Review also requires that the number of constituencies in England increases from 533 to 543.
-The Commission is holding a secondary consultation on its initial proposals for new constituencies, which takes place from 22 February to 4 April 2022.
-During the consultation, public hearings will be held across the country to allow members of the public to provide their views in person.
+The Commission held a secondary consultation on its initial proposals for new constituencies, which took place from 22 February to 4 April 2022.
+During the consultation, public hearings were held across the country to allow members of the public to provide their views in person.

 Further information and resources:

 Community Governance Review

 Community Governance Reviews provide the opportunity for principal councils to review and make changes to community governance in their areas - essentially the creation of or changes to parish and town councils.
 Reviews can be triggered by: